 An event designator is a reference to a command line entry in the history list.
+Unless the reference is absolute, events are relative to the current position in the history list.

-- Start a history substitution, except when followed by a blank, newline, carriage return, = or ((when the extglob shell option is enabled using the shopt builtin). - !n Refer to command line n. - !-n Refer to the current command line minus n. - !!
+- !
+Start a history substitution, except when followed by a blank, newline, carriage return, = or ((when the extglob shell option is enabled using the shopt builtin). - !n Refer to command line n. - !-n Refer to the current command minus n. - !!
 Refer to the previous command.
-This is a synonym for '!-1'. - !string Refer to the most recent command starting with string.
+This is a synonym for '!-1'. - !string Refer to the most recent command preceding the current position in the history list starting with string.